jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 > The doorway to a study in a simple village connects to anywhere in space and time!
 Having tea with the deities, playing hide-and-seek across time...
 Vera's great adventure continues!

 ### Roadside Picnic
 When Ike was taking a nap, his servants waged a terrible war against each other.

+> [!NOTE] 🔖
+> i’ve always wondered if this is referring to the archon war, or maybe the calamity

 The great wizard had subdued many gods and demons to serve under him.
 As the most formidable wizard of his day, Ike was in command of gods and demons more numerous than the entries in a dictionary.
 But who was the strongest of those under his rule?
 The gods and demons decided to find out for themselves through battle.

 Unfortunately, they seemed to have erroneously regarded as their own three who were neither gods nor demons: the Princess, Sachi, and Vera.

 Ike only slept for two hours, but in that time three stars had already been destroyed!

+> [!NOTE] 🔖
+> this always makes me think of the fall of the moon sisters, but that doesn’t seem quite right here

 ---